-We all know that excess sugar contributes to a number of serious health problems….
-BUT did you know that your sweet tooth can also make you weaker, older, less motivated and more tired?
+We all know that excess sugar and certain testosterone lowering foods contribute to a number of serious health problems….
+BUT did you know that your sweet tooth and dietary choices can also make you weaker, older, less motivated, and more tired?

 Sugar lowers testosterone!

 Yes, that’s right!
 Testosterone levels dramatically decrease almost immediately after sugar consumption due to the rapid release of insulin in the body.
 Men with chronically low testosterone can experience a number of issues including increased body fat, loss of muscle, poor sexual performance, osteoporosis, difficulty concentrating, memory loss and poor sleep.
 In women, continually low testosterone can lead to lethargy, loss of muscle mass and strength, loss of libido, low motivation and mood.

 High sugar intake lowers testosterone even in young healthy males according to USA research from 2018 (1).
 As more sugary soda drinks the guys drank, as lower their testosterone ended dropping.
 Another study from 2013 (2) demonstrated that oral glucose ingestion by adult males led to an abrupt drop in levels of total and free testosterone.